wokwi/wokwi-cli/README.md

 ## Usage

 First, ensure that you set the `WOKWI_CLI_TOKEN` environment variable to your Wokwi API token.
-You can get your token from your [Wokwi profile page](https://wokwi.com/dashboard/profile).
+You can get your token from your [Wokwi CI Dashboard](https://wokwi.com/dashboard/ci).

 ```
 wokwi-cli [directory]